ReZeroS/LinuxQA/README.md

-All content are saved as issues.
+All content is saved as issues.